Terpene Tuesday: Linalool

-This dynamic terpene also strengthens the immune system against the destructive effects of stress.
+This dynamic terpene reportedly strengthens the immune system against the destructive effects of stress.
 Stress causes a shift in the distribution of the cells of the immune system, the white blood cells, causing the percent of lymphocytes to decrease and of neutrophils to increase.
 In studies done on rats, linalool prevented this shift, and by extension, prevented the stress-induced changes in how the rats’ DNA was expressed.

-One of the most exciting therapeutic uses for linalool is its emerging potential as a novel Alzheimer’s disease treatment, as it’s shown to reduce and regulate the production of inflammatory proteins in the brain.
+One of the most exciting therapeutic uses for linalool is its emerging potential as a novel Alzheimer’s disease treatment, as it’s shown to help reduce and regulate the production of inflammatory proteins in the brain.

 Cannabis Terpene Linalool

 Found in: Rosewood, sweet Basil, lavender, patchouli, coriander, thyme, limes, grapes, lemons, grapefruit, oranges, pineapple, blackcurrants, oregano

 Strains: Scooby Snacks, Do-Si-Dos, Granddaddy Purp, Lavender, Kosher Kush, Wedding Mints #13, Zkittlez

 Properties: Anti-microbial, Anti-Anxiety and Stress Relief, Anti-Inflammatory, Sleep Aid, Congestion Reduction